rvi008/Text_Mining/README.md

 * As it's difficult to capture half points grading (because there are many ways to specify it, for example : 1/2, 0.5, half) there are occasional losses but this isn't significant, a "neutral" review might be classified as negative which is reasonable.

 ## Third question
-### Implementation of the NB class and it's Train / Predict functions
+### Implementation of the NB class and it's Fit / Predict functions
 <p align="justify">
-We choose to redeclare the count_words function into the NB class.
 The TrainMultinomialNB function was implemented this way :
 </p>
 * Start with the collection of counts matrix from the training corpus using the count_word function